daharper/Funky/README.md

 ## Whats Next

 This was an interesting project.
-Some things turned out better than expected, such as the **Stream** type.
-That's one type worth improving.
+Some things turned out well, such as **Stream** - which is worth improving.

-Sometimes you have to give up fighting the compiler, and try work wit it.
-Dropping generics often a few cases led to an elegant solution.
+Learning to work with the compiler, rather than fighting it, led to the most elegant code.

 Such a beautiful expression waiting to be discovered: